 Attempts by other African leaders to extend their stays in office have sparked protests in recent years.
 In Burkina Faso, mass demonstrations forced Blaise Compaore to quit in 2014, after almost three decades in power.
 Burundian President Pierre Nkurunziza’s disputed re-election in July spurred worsening violence in which at least 400 people have died.

-Annan, who chairs the Africa Progress Panel also said that solutions to the problems the continent must come from within.
+Annan, who chairs the Africa Progress Panel also said that solutions to the problems of the continent must come from within.
 However, the continent must build up its ability to do so, including in financing its institutions.

 “We cannot always pass a hat around and insist we want to be sovereign, we want to be independent.
 We should lead and get others to support us—that support will be much more forthcoming when they see how serious and committed we are.”